matter-labs/zksync-lite-docs/docs/dev/basic.md

 As it was said above, any transfer that is valid in Ethereum, is also valid in zkSync.

-User may transfer any amount of funds in either Ether or any supported ERC-20 token.
-List of supported tokens can be found on the [corresponding explorer page](https://zkscan.io/tokens).
+Users may transfer any amount of funds in either Ether or any supported ERC-20 token.
+A list of supported tokens can be found on the [corresponding explorer page](https://zkscan.io/tokens).
 It is also exposed via [API](../api).

-However, transfer to non-existent account requires slightly more data to be sent on the smart contract (we have to include information about new account), thus fee for such transfers is slightly higher than fee for transfers to the existing account.
+However, transfer to a non-existent account requires slightly more data to be sent on the smart contract (we have to include information about the new account), thus fee for such transfers is slightly higher than the fee for transfers to the existing account.

 ### Fees

-zkSync requires fees for transactions in order to cover expenses for the network maintenance.
+zkSync requires fees for transactions in order to cover expenses for network maintenance.

 Fees for each kind of transaction is calculated based on two main factors: